journal-club/wiki-data/fests/pearl/events/doodler.md

 ## Sequence:

-1. Choose a word of your liking, with the theme being any one of the following:
+1. Choose a word of your liking, with the theme given.

-* Seasons(Summer, Spring, Winter, etc).
-* Carnival.
-* European.
-* Indian.
-You can start working on your doodle then.

 2. You have to use the word as the base and make a doodle either of it or on it, keeping the theme in mind.